Bob Catley: Early years (1947–1972)

 Paradox played festivals in the Netherlands and Italy before splitting up upon their return to the UK in 1970.
-Catley remained determined to pursue a career in music.

 Magnum (1972–1995)

-Formed in 1972, Magnum have undergone several changes in personnel over the years, however the core of vocalist Bob Catley and guitarist/songwriter Tony Clarkin remain today.
+Formed in 1972, Magnum have undergone several changes in personnel over the years, however the core of vocalist Bob Catley and guitarist/songwriter Tony Clarkin remained throughout.

 Magnum began as the house band at Birmingham's famous Rum Runner night club (later the home of Duran Duran).
 They began to develop their own style by playing Clarkin's songs at a residency at The Railway Inn, in Birmingham's Curzon Street, in 1976.
 Joining Clarkin and Catley were drummer Kex Gorin and bassist Dave Morgan (later a member of ELO).
 Their most notable success during these early years was the Jeff Glixman produced Chase The Dragon (1982) which reached No. 17 in the UK, and included several songs that would be mainstays of the band's live set, notably "Soldier of the Line", "Sacred Hour" and "The Spirit".

 Their breakthrough album came in 1985 with On a Storyteller's Night which featured the single "Just Like an Arrow".
 This success continued in the following years with the Roger Taylor produced Vigilante in 1986, the top 5 album Wings of Heaven in 1988, and the Keith Olsen produced Goodnight L.A. reaching No. 9 in the UK album charts in 1990.

 In the summer of 1995 Tony Clarkin announced the band were to split following a farewell tour of the UK and Europe.